 Logically some amount of waste, fraud, or abuse must exist.
 But evidence of massive fraud can’t be found.

 Some also believe that many welfare recipients cheat.

 “The myth of the Cadillac-driving welfare queen” who defrauds the system lingers even though there’s no proof of it, said Erin O’Brien, a poverty expert at the University of Massachusetts, Boston.

-In fact, welfare fraud among Philadelphia’s 95,456 recipients is “minute,” according to Peter Berson, assistant chief of the government fraud unit in the Philadelphia District Attorney’s Office.
+Welfare fraud among Philadelphia’s 95,456 recipients is “minute,” according to Peter Berson, assistant chief of the government fraud unit in the Philadelphia District Attorney’s Office.

-The 200 to 400 cases of welfare fraud in the city each year – down 50 percent since 2002 because of better enforcement and fewer recipients – are not nonworking women having babies to game the government, but working women receiving welfare and working at other jobs without reporting the income, Berson said. – Source
+The 200 to 400 cases of welfare fraud in the city each year – down 50 percent since 2002 because of better enforcement and fewer recipients – are not nonworking women having babies to game the government but working women receiving welfare and working at other jobs without reporting the income, Berson said. – Source

 And I’m sure that the number of fraud cases might be higher with an increased budget applied for investigations and enforcement.
-But in the face of pressures to reduce government I don’t see how that is likely to happen.
+But in the face of pressures to reduce government, I don’t see how that is likely to happen.

 You are not alone.
 I'm here to help.
 There is no need to suffer in silence.
 We can get through this.
 Tomorrow can be better than today.
 Don't give up.

 Do you have a question you'd like to ask me for free?
 Go ahead and click here.

 - Can I Apply for Borrower Defense if I’m in PSLF for Loan Forgiveness? - July 6, 2022